Attorneys in Sri Lanka: Attorneys-at-law

-Following the enactment of the Administration of Justice Law No. 44 of 1973 by Minister of Justice, Felix Dias Bandaranaike, introduced an single group of lawyers called Attorneys-at-law withboth advocates and proctors were enrolled as attorneys-at-law of the Supreme Court.
+Following the enactment of the Administration of Justice Law No. 44 of 1973 by Minister of Justice, Felix Dias Bandaranaike, introduced a single group of lawyers called Attorneys-at-law withboth advocates and proctors were enrolled as attorneys-at-law of the Supreme Court.
 Those attorneys engaging the practice of courtroom advocacy and litigation, as did advocates in the past are referred to as counselor while other attorneys engaged in all kinds of legal work.
 Counselor are retained by instructing attorneys on behalf of their clients and manages the case work.
 Queen's Counsels were replaced by the title of Senior Attorneys-at-Law, which was intern replaced in 1984 by President J. R. Jayewardene with the title of President's Counsel that restored some of the previlages enjoyed by Queen's Counsels by the Eighth Amendment to the Constitution of Sri Lanka.
 In 2023, the title of Senior Instructing Attorneys-at-Law was introduced by President Ranil Wickramasinghe by the Conferring the Honour of Senior Instructing Attorneys-at-Law Act, No. 26 of 2023.